 Creating ongoing predictions for future value, such as the number of units sold or revenue.

 A store might use predictive analytics to examine historical sales figures and project these forward for future weeks, months, or even years.

 Business Value of Forecasting using Predictive Analytics:

 This method would prevent over-or under-stocking, minimizing operating costs (display space, storage space, lighting, refrigeration, etc.) and purchase outlay.

-Key Steps to Your First Predictive Analytics Model
+Key Steps in Getting Started with Predictive Analytics

 While there are specific practical values for incorporating predictive analytics techniques into your business model before adopting such an approach, there are a series of essential steps to consider: